Professor Sharon Mavin

-Principal Investigator with collaborators investigating experiences of 81 women leaders at Board level (FTSE companies), political leaders in Government and women identified in the North East Region as ‘Influential Leaders’ in The Journal Newspaper Supplements.
+Principal Investigator with Dr. Jannine Williams (Bradford), Dr. Patricia Bryans (Sunderland/Texas USA) and Dr. Nicola Patterson (Northumbria) and Professor Gina Grandy (Regina, Canada) investigating experiences of 81 women leaders at Board level (FTSE companies), political leaders in Government and women identified in the North East Region as ‘Influential Leaders’ in The Journal Newspaper Supplements.
 Research explores issues related to Lord Davies Review (2011-2015) and UK Government review (2016) on Women on the Board in the UK.
-Published research focuses on Respectable Business Femininity, Abject Appearance, Woman as Project: Senior Women's Key issues for Women Who Want to Get On and Intra-gender micro-violence.
+Published research focuses on Respectable Business Femininity, Abject Appearance, Woman as Project: Senior Women's Key issues for Women Who Want to Get On, Women's Relationships with other Women and Intra-gender Micro-violence.

 Gendered Media Mis(s)Representations of Women Leaders and Professionals:

-ESRC Funded Seminar Series with C. Elliott (Durham/Roehampton), Valerie Stead (Lancaster), Jannine Williams (NU/Bradford) to develop rigorous methodologies to interrogate gendered media by bringing together academics from journalism, media and sociology with business and management academics.
+ESRC Funded Seminar Series with Professor Carole Elliott (Durham/Roehampton), Dr. Valerie Stead (Lancaster), Dr. Jannine Williams (NU/Bradford) to develop rigorous methodologies to interrogate gendered media by bringing together academics from journalism, media and sociology with business and management academics.
 Published research includes an edited book and journal Special Issue.

 Dirty Work and Identity: